 In 1979, Dan White invoked what became widely known as the “Twinkie Defense”.
 The former city district official was on trial for killing San Francisco mayor George Moscone and Supervisor Harvey Milk when his lawyer brought a psychiatrist to the stand who testified that White was clinically depressed, marked by a junk food binge.
 White was convicted of voluntary manslaughter.

-I have set out to host a reversal of their ominously poisonous effects by transforming Hostess Cakes into works of art.
+I have set out to host a reversal of their ominously poisonous effects by transforming Hostess Cakes into art.
 “Awe, wonder and beauty promote healthier levels of cytokines by lowering inflammation in the body – a walk in nature, losing oneself in music, beholding art – has direct influence upon health and life expectancy” - Dr. Dacher Keltner, California University in Berkeley.